ANR DIFFERENCE

 École Polytechnique

-I teach/taught in the following frameworks:
+I taught in the following frameworks:

 Debian remains my preferred Linux distribution, for philosophical as well as practical reasons (package management, administration scripts, security updates, etc…);